 Family Law Valuations

-Whilst valuing property in a Family Law case is mostly straightforward, Business Valuation for the Family Court can be anything but.
+Whilst valuing property in a Family Law case is mostly straightforward, valuing a business for family law purposes and the Family Court can be anything but.

-There are three generally accepted approaches to valuations.
+With Family Law Valuations there are three generally accepted approaches to valuations.
 These are the income approach, the asset based approach and the market approach.
 Within each approach are the methods used to estimate value.
 The approaches and methods used may or may not be applicable to a particular valuation.
 Sometimes the valuation will dictate the approach and method.
-When dealing with Family Law Valuations, the value to owner approach is sometimes the appropriate method to use.
+When valuing a business for family law purposes, the value to owner approach is sometimes the appropriate method to use.

 The theory of the income approach is that the value of the business is the present value of the future economic benefits (income stream) it’s expected to provide.
 The economic benefits can be determined from historical results or future projections.
 When using the discounted future cash flow method, forecasts are typically prepared for five years and then these economic benefits are converted to the present value using a discount rate.
 The discount rate is a rate of return required by an investor for the risk involved.